rails/rails/guides/source/association_basics.md

 This guide covers the association features of Active Record.
 By referring to this guide, you will be able to:

-* Declare associations between Active Record models
+* Declare associations between Active Record models.
-* Understand the various types of Active Record associations
+* Understand the various types of Active Record associations.
-* Use the methods added to your models by creating associations
+* Use the methods added to your models by creating associations.

 --------------------------------------------------------------------------------